rohan-av/NegoSimulation/README.md

 1. Download the .jar file from the [Releases](https://github.com/rohan-av/NegoSimulation/releases/tag/v1.0) section
 2. Ensure you have at least JDK 11 installed
-3. Navigate to the folder and run the JAR file using bash / command prompt (For bash, `java -jar NegoSimulation.jar`)
+3. Navigate to the folder and run the JAR file using bash / command prompt (`java -jar NegoSimulation.jar`)

 ## Input Formats